 Note that it's okay if everything overlaps, since we'll be filling these shapes later on.

 There we have it!
-After you've completed vectoring the whole piece, you can give the lettering a fill instead of a stroke so you can see how the positive and negative space are interacting.
+After you've completed vectoring the whole piece, you can give the hand-drawn lettering a fill instead of a stroke so you can see how the positive and negative space are interacting.

 Even after you think you're done vectoring, you're probably not!